nettitude/pwnlyoffice/blog.md

 5. CVE-2021-43446: XSS in macros
 6. CVE-2021-43449: SSRF in "auth" websocket command

-In addition, I logged a bug report with NextCloud's HackerOne program regarding the ability to create a new admin without supplying a valid admin password, however the 30 minute window with which you can carry out admin actions without supplying your password was deemed to be functionality as intended.
+In addition, I logged a bug report with [NextCloud](https://nextcloud.com/)'s [HackerOne program](https://hackerone.com/nextcloud) regarding the ability to create a new admin without supplying a valid admin password, however the 30 minute window with which you can carry out admin actions without supplying your password was deemed to be functionality as intended.

 ## Remediation

+If at all possible, update to version 7.2 of OnlyOffice.

-At the time of writing, OnlyOffice does not have a version available which is patched for these vulnerabilities.
-If you are running OnlyOffice in any capacity, you will need to mitigate against these vulnerabilities as follows:
+If an upgrade is for any reason not possible, you will need to mitigate against these vulnerabilities as follows:

 1. Enable JWT signed WebSocket commands and **ensure that a long, randomly generated key is used**: <https://api.onlyoffice.com/editors/signature/>
 2. Set a long, randomly generated key for download URL signing: <https://api.onlyoffice.com/editors/nextcloud>